vegaprotocol/specs/protocol/0067-KEYS-key_management.md

 - If some validators are compromised, the best case scenario is that they detect this latest on the first double signed message and then cut access to the HSM.
-If the threshold of malicious+compromised validators is smaller than t+1, this will not lead to a fork; other wise, this could lead to a fork of lenght 2 blocks (with above parameter).
+If the threshold of malicious+compromised validators is smaller than t+1, this will not lead to a fork; other wise, this could lead to a fork of length 2 blocks (with above parameter).
   Given the severity of that situation (more than a third of the validators compromised),

-As the certitifacion key is 'hot', i.e., needs to be reachable at any time, we also use another key that can be used to change the tendermint certification key [Note: We could reuse a key for different keys here].
+As the certification key is 'hot', i.e., needs to be reachable at any time, we also use another key that can be used to change the tendermint certification key [Note: We could reuse a key for different keys here].
 This key also can be used to change configuration data, such as the maximum lifetime of a certificate.